Please review the admission requirements listed below.

-Although the Department of Slavic Languages and Literatures offers both the M.A. and Ph.D. degrees, we admit only those students who plan to ultimately pursue a Ph.D.
+Although the Department of Slavic, East European & Eurasian Languages & Cultures offers both the M.A. and Ph.D. degrees, we admit only those students who plan to ultimately pursue a Ph.D.
 We do not offer a terminal M.A.
 The program requires full-time attendance, and classes are held during the day.

 The Department admits students for the Fall Quarter only and does not allow deferred admission.
 All application materials for admission to the Department’s graduate program should be received by January 15, and results can be expected in March.
 Applicants are automatically considered for four-year financial aid packages.

 We will only consider applicants who meet all of the following requisite qualifications:

 - Possess a bachelor’s degree from a regionally accredited institution, comparable in standard and content to a bachelor’s degree from the University of California